 There are two main ways of encouraging better bowel movement with supplements: using bulking agents or taking laxatives.

 These include products such as linseeds and psyllium husks which, when taken with plenty of water, swell up inside the bowel to soften the stool and provide the bulk needed by the bowel wall.
-They can be very effective and do not have any adverse effects if they are taken with sufficient water.
+They should be taken with sufficient water.

-They are suitable for long term use and will give you softer, more bulky bowel movements and for many people this, with a few dietary changes, is all they need to get their bowel back in business.
+They will give you softer, more bulky bowel movements and for many people this, with a few dietary changes, is all they need to get their bowel back in business.

 If you know that your bowel responds badly to emotional upheavals, e.g. bunging up when in unfamiliar places, or exploding when you’re nervous, then try Bowel Essence, which is a flower remedy that helps to bring to body and mind back into balance.